alfurka/alfurka.github.io/_posts/2018-11-10-preprocessing-for-nn.md

 #### (Modified) Tanh Estimator

 Tanh estimators are considered to be more efficient and robust normalization technique.
 It is not sensitive to outliers and it also converges faster than Z-score normalization.
-It yields values between -1 and 1 ($X_i \in [-1, 1]$).
+It yields values between -1 and 1 ($ X_i \in [-1, 1] $).
 $$
 X_i ^S = 0.5 * tanh \Big [  0.01 * \dfrac{X_i - mean(X_i)}{std(X_i)} \Big]
 $$